kaustabhbaruah/Genre-Identifier/README.md

 In summary, the code performs the following tasks:

-Loads the GTZAN Genre Collection dataset from Google Drive Extracts audio features (MFCCs) from each song in the dataset Splits the dataset into a training set and a testing set Creates and trains a machine learning model to classify the genre of a song based on its audio features Evaluates the accuracy of the model on the testing set Makes a prediction on a single audio file.
+Loads the GTZAN Genre Collection dataset from Google Drive.

+Extracts audio features (MFCCs) from each song in the dataset.

+Splits the dataset into a training set and a testing set.

+Creates and trains a machine learning model to classify the genre of a song based on its audio features.

+Evaluates the accuracy of the model on the testing set.

+Makes a prediction on a single audio file.